-Fifteen years ago, Galaxy Quest premiered in the U.S., adorably and amusingly skewering the sci-fi movie genre in ways that remain funny and fresh to this day.
-To celebrate, here are 20 things you might not have known about the movie that proved you don’t have to set out for space on the U.S.S.
-Enterprise in order to explore brave new worlds.
+Twenty years ago, Galaxy Quest arrived in theaters to adorably and amusingly skewer the sci-fi movie genre in ways that remain funny and fresh to this day (a recent documentary, Never Surrender, even traced its legacy).
+To celebrate the movie's 20th anniversary, here are 20 things you might not have known about the movie that proved you don’t have to set out for space on the U.S.S.
+Enterprise to explore brave new worlds.

-1. The film had to cut out some salty language in order to get a PG rating
+1. Galaxy Quest had to cut out some salty language in order to get a PG rating.

 But some of the original dialogue is easy enough to spot.
 For instance, during a memorable scene, Sigourney Weaver yells, “Screw that!” but her lips are quite clearly saying, “F**k that!”

-2. The film took aim at film critics before it even hit the big screen
+2. Galaxy Quest took aim at film critics—at least one specific film critic—before it even hit the big screen.

 You know the movie's big baddie, Sarris?
 He was reportedly named after film critic Andrew Sarris, who was outspoken about his dislike of producer Mark Johnson’s previous effort, The Natural.

-3. Alan Rickman’s character was originally a knight
+3. Alan Rickman’s Galaxy Quest character was originally a knight.

-4. A fake documentary about the film aired on E! in 1999
+4. A fake documentary about Galaxy Quest aired on E! in 1999.

-6. It’s the seventh greatest Star Trek movie ever made
+6. Galaxy Quest is the seventh greatest Star Trek movie ever made.

 At least, according to Trekkers who voted on the matter during the Star Trek 2013 convention in Las Vegas.

-7. The film’s aspect ratio changed in theaters to help hammer home the story
+7. Galaxy Quest's aspect ratio changed in theaters to help hammer home the story.

-In theaters, the first twenty minutes of the film were presented in the 1.85:1 aspect ratio, before blowing out into 2.35:1 when the spaceship lands on Thermia.
+In theaters, the first 20 minutes of the film were presented in the 1.85:1 aspect ratio, before blowing out into 2.35:1 when the spaceship lands on Thermia.
 Eye-popping!

-8. The film was one of the first to use its own website
+8. Galaxy Quest was one of the first movies to have its own website.

 Although you can’t see GalaxyQuest.com anymore, the site was once live, and it amusingly took the whole “fake television show” gag to the next level.
 Instead of being a standard issue movie website, the page kept up the ruse that Galaxy Quest was a real show with real stars.
 It even included a giant trove of fake episode guides.

-9. The website even invented a fake, superfan webmaster
+9. The Galaxy Quest website even invented a fake, superfan webmaster.

 His name was “Travis Latke,” and no one else loved Galaxy Quest quite as much as he did.
 The site included references and nods to "Travis," who took the time to thank his mom for paying the website’s server bills.

-10. The film’s spaceship includes a nod to Star Trek
+10. Galaxy Quest's spaceship includes a nod to Star Trek.

 The NSEA Protector's serial number is listed as NTE 3120.
 “NTE” is believed to be short for “Not The Enterprise.”